- Legal Essay Writing Competition / Legal Essay Competition Archive

 ABOUT THE COMPETITION

-should be aligned to South Africa’s priorities as a
+These ideas should be aligned with South Africa’s priorities as a

-Essays can be on any topic relating to the
+- Essays can be on any topic relating to the modernisation,

-reform of any aspect, area or branch of South
+improvement, development or reform of any aspect, area or

 WHO CAN ENTER?